uvasomrc/ed-platform/backend/README.md

 Once properly configured, PyCharm will be fully aware of all the libraries in the environment.yml file mentioned above.

+For testing and development, add an editional environment variables that point to the correct configuration files, respectively:
+* APP_CONFIG_FILE=/path/to/your/git/backend/config/development.py
+* APP_CONFIG_FILE=/path/to/your/git/backend/config/testing.py

 ## Database Configuration
 We are using Postgres, version 9.5.7 or later.